Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 The ointment is applied to the affected area of the spine 1-2 times a day.
 The course of treatment is 10-14 days.

-The side effects of Prednisolone include the following manifestations in a patient:
+Side effects of Prednisolone include the following manifestations in the patient:

 • Increased body hair (hirsutism) in women